Dermalogica Biolumin-c serum: finally something that works on my pigmentation

 I love vitamin C. I love the concept of it, and the theory of how it should work.
 Vitamin C seems to be the perfect all-rounder: it is a powerful antioxidant, also known for its ability to improve uneven skin tone by breaking down existing pigmentation and preventing new ones from forming.
 Other benefits of vitamin C include boosting collagen production (and hence increased firmness and elasticity) and reducing wrinkles and roughness.
 Yet, I have been struggling to get vitamin C to perform on my skin at a level that others have claimed.
 I always see more radiant skin, but I had never seen any fading of my pigmentation... until I discovered Biolumin-c.

-(see also: my review on Drunk Elephant C-Firma Day Serum)
+(see also: my reviews on Drunk Elephant C-Firma Day Serum)

 The vitamin C